 In case you are not aware, there are different types of monitors.
-The regular and basic ones are used for web browsing and office works.
+The regular and basic ones are used for web browsing, gaming, and office works.

 But for photographers and graphic professionals, our needs in monitors are quite different from that of a gamer or casual user.

 We need a display with accurate color reproduction abilities.
 That will be able to translate what is on screen to print or photo books with the highest accuracy in colors.